 You've probably heard your child's doctor talk a lot about "diabetes control," which usually refers to how close the blood sugar, or glucose, is kept to the desired range.
 What does this mean and why is it important?

 When Diabetes Isn't Under Control

-Too much sugar in the bloodstream also can cause long-term damage to the vessels that supply blood to vital organs, which can increase the risk of heart disease and stroke, kidney disease, vision problems, and nerve problems.
+Too much sugar in the bloodstream also can cause long-term damage to body tissues.
+For example, it can harm blood vessels that supply blood to vital organs, which can increase the risk of heart disease and stroke, kidney disease, vision problems, and nerve problems.

 These problems don't usually affect kids or teens with diabetes who've had the disease for only a few years.
 But they can occur in adults with diabetes, particularly if they haven't managed or controlled their diabetes properly.

 Kids with diabetes who don't control their blood sugar levels may also have problems with growth and development and can even experience a delay in the onset of puberty.